 The appeal level is essentially a repeat of the initial application, however, additional evidence can be added to support your application.
 This appeal process, in most cases, yields the same results as the initial application.
 However, the process can take another few months to complete especially if deadlines are not met and reapplication is not prompt.

 This level offers you the best chance of obtaining disability benefits.
 During this phase you or your legal representative will request a hearing.
-The hearing will be approximately 15 to 20 minutes generally held at the local Social Security Office that services the area closest to your home.
+The hearing will be approximately 15 to 20 minutes generally held at one of the local Social Security Offices in Arkansas that services the area closest to your home.

-There will be a vocational expert whose job is to determine if there is a job in the national economy that you are capable of performing.
-It is very imperative at this stage that you have a lawyer or legal representative who understands the process and the law to advocate for you.
-This also is your best chance of winning.
+There will be a vocational expert whose job is to determine if there is a job in Arkansas that you are capable of performing.
+It is imperative at this stage that you have a lawyer or legal representative who understands the process and the law to advocate for you.
+This is your best chance of winning your case.

 If the local appeals council’s decision is negative then you can appeal to the Federal Level, however, the local appeals council must allow you to do so.
 In certain circumstances the appeals council may return it back down to the ALJ level for another hearing.
 Appealing the case to the Federal Level is not very fruitful and very few cases are won at this level.
 It is best to consult the advice of a professional before appealing to the Federal Level.

 If you have been denied benefits not much can be done unless new conditions arise.
 If you applied without an attorney on your first application it would be beneficial to have an attorney review your case.

 If you are approved you will be given the following information: